Bags (song)

 "Bags" is a song recorded by American singer-songwriter Clairo.
-Fader Label released it as the first single from her debut studio album Immunity on May 24, 2019.
+Fader Label released it as the first single from her debut studio album, Immunity, on May 24, 2019.
 The song features drums from Danielle Haim, and was produced by Rostam Batmanglij and Clairo, who also wrote the song.

-It gained over 20 million streams in 2019, and was nominated for "Song of the Year" at the 2019 Boston Music Awards.
-"Bags" was ranked at No. 5 on the list of Hottest Records of the Year by BBC Radio 1 alongside songs like "bad guy" by Billie Eilish, "Juice" by Lizzo and "Earfquake" by Tyler, the Creator.
+"Bags" gained over 20 million streams in 2019, and was nominated for "Song of the Year" at the 2019 Boston Music Awards.
+The song was ranked at No. 5 on the list of Hottest Records of the Year by BBC Radio 1.

 Background

 Clairo made her second television appearance performing the song on The Ellen DeGeneres Show in October 2019.
 Dominic Fike performed a cover of the song on Triple J's Like a Version on October 18, 2019.